Automattic/Custom-Javascript-Editor/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-* The editor has a syntax highlighter with configurable themes. jQuery Masonry is also bundled
+* The editor has a syntax highlighter with configurable themes. jQuery Masonry is also bundled.

 = 1.0 =
 Enqueue any bundled JavaScript libraries on the frontend for use.
 Register your own with the 'cje_available_scripts' filter.